 4. Open a business bank account

 After you’ve obtained an EIN and all of the necessary licenses, it’s time to open a business bank account.
-One of the biggest benefit that comes with opening a business bank account is the ability for customers to pay you with their credit or debit cards.
-This adds a level of professionalism, and a layer of security for you and your clients.
+One of the biggest benefits that comes with opening a business bank account is the ability for customers to pay you with their credit or debit cards.
+This adds a level of professionalism and a layer of security for you and your clients.

 It’s worth mentioning that you don’t necessarily need to open a business bank account at the same branch, or even the same bank, that you have your personal bank account.

 Shop around and see which banks offer: